Peer-to-Peer Technology for Faster Larger File Transfers

 Using Client-Server architecture: 20 cycles

 Let's say we have a server and ten clients that are all connected over a 1 Gbps network.
 We need to send a 100GB file to all the machines.
-A peer to peer solution will complete this job in 17 minutes.
+A peer to peer solution will complete large file transfers in 17 minutes.
 By contrast, the client-server approach will take more than an hour.
-As you increase demand on this system (either with larger files or more participants) the performance difference between these two models will grow.
+As you increase demand on this P2P speed system (either with larger files or more participants) the performance difference between these two models will grow.

 Speed and robustness are critical to modern business.
-For almost any data distribution task, a peer-to-peer solution will always be faster than a client-server (point-to-point) one.
+For almost any data distribution task, a peer-to-peer solution will always be faster for file transfers than a client-server (point-to-point) one.
 The differences are material when data size and business scale (the number of locations or endpoints) grow large.

 Resilio further employs rsync-like delta encoding and WAN-optimized UDP-based transport protocols to deliver the most efficient utilization and fastest speeds over any network and any configuration.

-If you need to synchronize data across servers, distribute data to several locations and endpoints and/or need to deliver data over unreliable networks, please contact us today for access to the world’s fastest data transfer solution.
+If you need to synchronize data across servers, distribute data to several locations and endpoints and/or need to deliver data over unreliable networks, please contact us using the form below for access to the world’s fastest data transfer solution.